Lauren Elaine

 Lauren Elaine (born November 7, 1983) is an American fashion designer, actress, and model.
 As a designer, she has appeared as a guest on America's Next Top Model.
 As an actress, she has appeared in Fox Searchlight's The Ringer (as "Brandi") and in Miramax's Sin City.
-She appeared in Dierks Bentley's music videos as "Becky" in "What Was I Thinkin'", "How Am I Doin'", "Lot of Leavin' Left to Do" and "Am I the Only One" as the same character.
+She appeared in Dierks Bentley's music videos as "Becky" in "What Was I Thinkin'", "How Am I Doin'", "Lot of Leavin' Left to Do" and "Am I the Only One".

 Early career

 Born in San Diego, Elaine (née Edleson) was discovered at a local shopping mall at the age of 12.
 She was soon signed to the Californian modeling agency LA Models and began modeling for such clients as Chanel, Teen and Seventeen magazines, and Nordstrom.
 She graduated in the top of her class from Poway High School in 2002, turning down opportunities to model abroad in order to attend the University of Texas at Austin, from which she graduated early in 2005.
 She is a member of Kappa Delta sorority.

 Elaine's first big break in the entertainment industry was in 2003, when she was cast in the role of "Becky", the white tank-top-wearing beauty in Dierks Bentley's first video "What Was I Thinking".
 The video reached #1 on the CMT charts and the song on the Billboard charts, leading to three further appearances as Becky in successive videos.
 After this exposure, Elaine went on to have movie roles in Fox Searchlight's The Ringer and Miramax's Sin City.